Francis Greenlief

 Major General Francis S. Greenlief (July 27, 1921 – December 19, 1999) was a major general in the United States Army.
 He served as the 18th Chief of the National Guard Bureau.

-Early life
+Early life and education

-Francis Stevens Greenlief was born in Hastings, Nebraska on July 17, 1921.
+Francis Stevens Greenlief was born in Hastings, Nebraska, on July 27, 1921.
 He graduated from Hastings High School in the spring of 1938 and then played football as a guard for the University of Nebraska.
-He enlisted in his hometown Nebraska National Guard unit (Company G, 134th Infantry Regiment, 35th Division) on July 6, 1940, and was given permission to attend weekly drills with Company I, based in Lincoln.
+He enlisted in his hometown Nebraska National Guard unit (Company G, 134th Infantry Regiment, 35th Division) on July 6, 1940, and was given permission to attend weekly drills with Company I, based in Lincoln, while he was attending school.
 He was unable to compete in the 1941 Rose Bowl when the Nebraska National Guard was mobilized in December 1940 prior to World War II.

 World War II

 By the spring of 1942, Greenlief had been promoted to company first sergeant and was accepted to attend Infantry Officer Candidate School at Fort Benning, Georgia.
 After graduating on 25 August 1942, he served as an instructor, and was then reassigned to the 134th Infantry at his own request.
 He served as a platoon leader, and later company commander of Company L, 134th Infantry.
 He participated in the liberation of Saint-Lô during Operation Overlord, the Battle of the Bulge, and the American advance into Germany.
 During the war, Greenlief earned a Silver Star, a Bronze Star Medal, four Purple Hearts, the Combat Infantryman Badge, the European-African-Middle Eastern Campaign Medal with four battle stars, and the Croix de Guerre of France.